LPN to BSN Program

 Licensed Practical Nurse (LPN) Students

-Deadlines (applicants must be accepted and enrolled by the following dates to start in that semester): Spring 2021: September 28, 2020.
+Deadlines: Applicants must be accepted and enrolled by the following dates to start in that semester: Fall Semester: June 1 and Spring Semester: November 1.

 Southwestern Oklahoma State University’s Licensed Practical Nurse (LPN) to Bachelor of Science in Nursing (BSN) completion track is for current unencumbered licensed practical/vocational nurses who have graduated with a degree or diploma from a state-approved nursing program.
 The LPN student may receive advance standing articulation hours of up to 30 hours of credit.

 All LPN students must meet University admission requirements.
 The BSN curriculum builds upon previous nursing and general education course work.
 The program is designed to support educational mobility and to strengthen professional growth and leadership abilities of nurses who already have a foundation in the profession.

 LPN Students Application, Selection & program